19 Safety Tips for Driving at Night

 Nighttime Driving Safety Tips for Older Drivers

-• Limit night driving
+• Limit night driving when possible, especially on unfamiliar roads

 The Bottom Line

 The key to safe nighttime driving includes essential practices: always drive sober, reduce speed, and maintain a safe following distance.
 Make sure the headlights are aligned properly, and take frequent breaks to combat fatigue.
 Stay alert at intersections and crosswalks, and avoid distractions like gadgets/devices.
 You should also plan routes ahead, use high beams when needed, and watch for wildlife signs.
-By ensuring all these nighttime driving safety tips, you can lower the rate of accidents and reach your destination safely.
+By following all these nighttime driving safety tips, you can lower the rate of accidents and reach your destination safely.

 Frequently Asked Questions